lancercat/OSOCR-data/README.md

 Cat.
 15-12-2022

 --------
+The cleaned-up APIs for data generation seems to be working...

-OSTR scripts are mostly there...
+Data scripts for the OSTR task are mostly there...

 The cat is currently occupied by some writting assignments, so there won't be updates in a few days.

-From the current process, we are likely to finalize this by Xmeows.
+From the current progress, we are likely to finalize this by Xmeows.

 Cat.
 19-12-2022